 We include "forward-looking statements" within the meaning of the federal securities laws throughout this report, particularly under "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Note 7.
 Commitments and Contingencies."
 You can identify these statements because they are not limited to historical fact or they use words such as "may," "will," "should," "expect," "believe," "anticipate," "project," "plan," "estimate," "objective," "intend," or "could," and similar expressions that concern our strategy, plans, intentions or beliefs about future occurrences or results.
-For example, statements relating to estimated and projected expenditures, cash flows, results of operations, financial condition and liquidity; plans and objectives for future operations, growth or initiatives; and the expected outcome or effect of pending or threatened litigation or audits are forward-looking statements.
+For example, statements relating to estimated and projected expenditures, cash flows, results of operations, financial condition and liquidity; plans and objectives for, and expectations regarding, future operations, growth or initiatives; pending financing transactions; anticipated borrowing under certain of our credit facilities; and the expected outcome or effect of pending or threatened litigation or audits are forward-looking statements.